-- Melt the butter.
-With a food grade, pastry brush grease the bottom and the sides of a 9 x 13-inch casserole dish.
+- With a food grade, pastry brush grease the bottom and the sides of a 9 x 13-inch casserole dish.
 Add one sheet of phyllo dough at the bottom of the dish and brush melted butter all over that sheet.
 Then add another sheet of the phyllo and again brush melted butter all over.
 Repeat stacking phyllo sheets and brushing butter between each layer until you have used half of the sheets in the pack.

 To make the cake